-Think back to the the biggest, most important endeavor you’ve ever taken on.
+Think back to the biggest, most important endeavor you’ve ever taken on.
 Perhaps you were presenting to the Board, running a marathon or taking an entrance exam in hopes of getting into your dream university.
 Now the critical question—did you just wing it?

 In most areas of our life, we wouldn’t dream of just throwing ourselves into something with no advance preparation and seeing what happens.
 We’d ask for advice, learn and discover strategies to perform better, and practice, practice, practice.